 Why don’t roulette strategies win?

 Unless you can find a biased roulette wheel, faulty online roulette software or a crystal ball, there is no way to get around the house edge.
 In roulette, about 3% of all bets are retained by the casino, and 97% of bets are returned to players.
 Along with death and taxes, that is the only certainty in life!
 Almost every roulette wheel strategy tends to focus on changing bet size, not picking numbers that may occur more often.
 Any roulette strategy can win in the short term if you are lucky in hitting your numbers, but they cannot change the odds of winning in the long run.
-Staying away from roulette systems (unless you’re betting small to have a bit of fun) is one of the best roulette tips I can ever give you.
+Staying away from red or black roulette systems like Martingale (unless you’re betting small to have a bit of fun) is one of the best roulette tips I can ever give you.

 What is the worst roulette strategy